Skip to main content

 In addition to classroom instruction, discussions, and exercises, students will work together in small teams throughout the program.
 Each team will assess a key planning topic and deliver a final presentation that simulates interaction with decision makers.
 Our curriculum will address multiple topics such as, but not limited to:

-• Navigating the energy transition
+• 10/05 Navigating the Energy Market

-• Negotiations and stakeholder engagement
+• 10/07 Negotiations and Stakeholder Relations

 Our Certificate Stands Out